Periannan Senapathy

-Dr. Senapathy offered a new hypothesis on the origin of introns, split genes and splice junctions in eukaryotic genes.
-As the split structure of genes is central to eukaryotic biology, their origin has been a major question in biology.
-Dr. Senapathy proposed the "split gene theory," which states that the split structure arose due to the origin of split genes from random DNA sequences, and provided tangible evidence from genome sequences of several organisms.
-He also showed that the splice junctions of eukaryotic genes could have originated from the stop codon ends of the Open Reading Frames (ORFs) in random DNA sequences based on analysis of eukaryotic genomic DNA sequences.
-Dr. Marshall Nirenberg, the Nobel Laureate who had deciphered codons, communicated the papers to the PNAS.
+Senapathy proposed the "split gene theory," which suggests that the split structure of eukaryotic genes originated from random DNA sequences, and provided tangible evidence from the genome sequences of several organisms.
+He also showed that the splice junctions of eukaryotic genes could have originated from the stop codon ends of the Open Reading Frames (ORFs) in random DNA sequences.
+Marshall Nirenberg, the Nobel Laureate who deciphered the genetic code, communicated Senapathy's article on the origin of introns to PNAS.
 Senapathy has published his other scientific findings in journals including Science, Nucleic Acids Research, PNAS, Journal of Biological Chemistry, and Journal of Molecular Biology, and is the author of several patents in the genomics field.